singh-man/books/designPattern/080_OOConcepts.md

 loose dependency (can exist independently) (data and its behaviour should follow this) delegates can come here

 > Aggregation over > Composition over > Inheritance
->> Goalng has no inheritance of data it uses composition to enhance data.
+>> Goalng has no inheritance of data it uses composition to enhance data, use that technique.
->>> Avoid coupling Data and behaviour [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html)
+>>> Avoid coupling Data and behaviour [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html).
+Also it alligns better to functional paradigm.
 >>> Circle-ellipse or PersonWalk-PrisonWalk like problem can be avoided by not using inheritance.

 #### Association